goody139/Speech_perception/README.md

-# Speech_perception
-This repository contains the midterm paper about speech perception of the course Cognitive Neuropsychology
+# This repository contains the midterm paper about speech perception of the course Cognitive Neuropsychology

 ## Contributors
 Lisa Golla, Viktoria Konzmann, Jule Körner, Michael Hüppe